intel/thermal_daemon/README.txt

 Releases

+Release 1.7.2
+- Workwround for platform with invalid thermal table
+- Error printing for RAPL constraint sysfs read on failure
+- thermal-conf.xml.auto  can be read from /etc/thermald, which allows user to modify generated thermal-conf.xml from /var/run/thermald and copy to /etc/thermald

 Release 1.7.1
 - Removed dptfxtract binary as there is an issue in packaging this with GPL source for distributions